 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: they punish a container that was not built for the load.
-For these jobs, we route in a heavy-duty 30-yard bin featuring reinforced sides and a thicker floor plate; we cap the fill volume well below the visual rim to ensure axle weight stays legal.
-We haul these using a lowboy, though we also manage your general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt does; these materials punish a standard container that was not built for the load.
+For these jobs, we route in a reinforced 30-yard low-wall bin with a heavier floor plate: we cap the fill volume well below the visual rim to ensure legal axle weight.
+We use a lowboy for transport; for mixed loads, ask about our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs run on tight crews; the roll-off shouldn’t hold them up.
-Dispatch coordinates same-day haul-out around the crew’s demobilization window so the container frees the driveway for inspection, gutter reinstall, or the homeowner.
-In Laguna Hills, swap-outs route with the crew’s final load.
+Tear-offs run tight; the roll-off shouldn’t hold things up.
+Dispatch coordinates same-day haul-out around the crew’s demobilization window, freeing the driveway for inspection or gutter reinstall before the homeowner signs off.
+Laguna Hills crews swap out fast to keep the site moving.